SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/asendia/index.md

   * e-PAQ Plus Mailbox
   * e-PAQ Plus Personal
 * **e-PAQ Select**: Home delivery service. offering full feature, and adapted to every market you sell in.
 Last-mile delivery is handled by a best-in-class parcel delivery partner in each country.
 This service includes the following:
-  * e-PAQ Select DG (dangerous goods)
+  * e-PAQ Select
+  * e-PAQ Select, shipping dangerous goods
 * **e-PAQ Elite**: Precision delivery service for your most time-critical and valuable shipments.
 Last-mile delivery is handled by courier partners that specialise in express and heavier weight shipments.
-This includes the following:
+This service includes the following with domestic and international shipping, including hazardous items:
-  * e-PAQ Elite – Economy <Glossary>DAP</Glossary>
+  * e-PAQ Elite – Economy
-  * e_PAQ Elite – Economy with DAP incoterm
-  * e_PAQ Elite – Express with DAP incoterm
-  * e_PAQ Elite – Express with DDP incoterm
-  * e_PAQ Elite – express Domestic
-  * e_PAQ Elite – Express DAP DG
-  * e_PAQ Elite – Express DDP DG
-  * e_PAQ Elite – Express Domestic DG
+  * e_PAQ Elite – Express

 ## Additional features